MiauJosie/Mirelucky/README.md

 [X] Make dice stuff larger

-[!]
-Section which totals the dice results, both for Combat Dice and for d20s
+[X] Section which totals the dice results, both for Combat Dice and for d20s

 [ ] Button to change page language (English > PT-BR)